kafka-polka-dot/jupyter_projects/README.md

 # Introduction

-As a young Data Analyst I am interested in building my hard coding skills necessary for data projects: collecting, processing, and visualizing data.
+As a aspiring Data Analyst I am interested in building my hard coding skills necessary for data projects: collecting, processing, and visualizing data.
 A starting point for these data analysis projects were learning materials from the platform dataquest.io.

 ## Libraries